rbalestr-lab/stable-ssl/README.rst

 We achieve that by taking the best--and only the best--from the most eponymous AI libraries: PytorchLightning, VISSL, Wandb, Hydra, Submitit.

+``stable-SSL`` implements all the basic boilerplate code, including data loader, logging, checkpointing, optimization, etc. You only need to implement 3 methods to get started: your loss, your model, and your prediction (see `example <#own_trainer>`_ below).
+But if you want to customize more things, simply inherit the base ``BaseModel`` and override any method!
+This could include different metrics, different data samples, different training loops, etc.

 .. image:: ./assets/logo.jpg
    :alt: ssl logo
    :width: 200px